skip navigation 1-800-4-ALFRED (425-3733)

 Through the portfolio, the department hopes to get a sense of the applicant as a creative individual.
 We understand that the portfolio will not demonstrate mastery of architecture, but instead present a student’s potential through explorations and representation of the built environment, which may be presented as art work such as drawings, sketches, models, sculpture, or photographs.
 The portfolio should focus mainly on the representation of space, but may also include a small representation of creative work such as woodworking, crafts, graphic design, and/or other creative endeavors (e.g., high school, college course) or from personal pursuits (e.g., employment, hobbies).
 Each portfolio should be a balanced representation of both two- and three-dimensional works.

-Alfred State College uses SlideRoom to collect portfolio details, which will guide all students — new or transfer — through the process of assembling the correct materials for the portfolio.
+Alfred State College uses SlideRoom to collect portfolio details, which will guide all new students through the process of assembling the correct materials for the portfolio.

 Portfolio Requirements for Transfer Students

-Prior to studio placement within the architectural technology BArch program, applicants from schools or programs with which Alfred State College does not have an active an articulation agreement must submit a comprehensive academic portfolio for review.
-This portfolio will include examples of student work, course syllabi, assignments, and grade reports and will be evaluated along with the student’s overall grade point average and studio course grades.
+Applicants from institutions with which Alfred State College does not have an active articulation agreement must submit a comprehensive academic portfolio for review which will include examples of student work, course syllabi, assignments, and grade reports and will be evaluated along with the student’s overall grade point average and studio course grades.

-Alfred State College uses SlideRoom to collect portfolio details, which will guide all students — new or transfer — through the process of assembling the correct materials for the portfolio.
+Alfred State College uses SlideRoom to collect portfolio details, which will guide all transfer students through the process of assembling the correct materials for the portfolio.

 Employment Statistics

-Employment and continuing education rate of 100 percent – 85 percent are employed; 15 percent continued their education.
+Employment and continuing education rate of 100 percent – 100 percent are employed.

 Typical Program